Appsilon/r-lambda-workflow/README.md

 ### Lambda AMI with R

 1. Run `./setup_r_instance.py  -k [path to private key] -a create_ami -n [new ami name]`.
 It will create EC2 instance, install R and create AMI.
 Check `./setup_r_instance.py --help` for options.
 You have to provide at least three parameters: `-k` path to the private key (e.g. `~/.ssh/key.pem`); `-a create_ami` action; `-n` AMI name.
 Script by deafult terminates the instance.
 If you want to prevent it set `-t=False`.
 Script will create AMI.

-### R packages Layer

-1. Run `./r_package_layer.py  -k [path to private key] -m [R Lambda AMI id] -p [packages to install]`.
-It will create an instance from AMI with R preinstalled, install required packages and download archive `packages.zip`.
-Check `./r_package_layer.py --help` for options.
-You have to provide at least three parameters: `-k` path to the private key (e.g. `~/.ssh/key.pem`); `-m` Lambda AMI with preinstalled R id; `-p` packages to install (if more than one, pass in quotes e.g. `"glue, stringr"`).
-Script by default terminates the instance.
-If you want to prevent it set `-t=False`.
-2. Create a new layer: `aws lambda publish-layer-version --layer-name [layer name] --zip-file fileb://packages.zip`

 #### Pre-built AMI